PelionIoT/mbl-cli/README.md

 [Node.js > v6.0.0](https://nodejs.org), which includes `npm v3`

-- It is recommended to install Node.js via the [Node version manager](https://github.com/creationix/nvm) as the installation below will require usage of your github SSH credentials.
+- We recommend installing Node.js using the [Node version manager](https://github.com/creationix/nvm), as the installation below requires usage of your github SSH credentials.

 ## Installation